How to turn a small coat closet into a storage closet with shelves to hold small items.

 Without a dining room though, I needed to find a place to store these kept items.

 I found ways to repurpose the furniture… the turquoise corner cabinet became a music cabinet in the rec room upstairs.
 We took apart the top of the hutch and I made a mantel for the living room using a piece of it.
 The bottom of the hutch is now used as a dresser in a guest room.
 The white mantel is in my bedroom.
 We removed the legs from the table and have it stored in the attic.
-I am using the chairs in the guest rooms and the rest are in attic storage.
+The dining table and chairs went to daughter, Kelly since she just moved into a house and was in need of furniture.

 Without any of these pieces of furniture in kitchen proximity, I had to find a place for the items that were stored in them.